Notes: Bettane & Desseauve 16/20, RVF 16/20, Decanter 16.5/20 (4****), IWC 92/100

-"Still in 2006, Les Pallières plays the elegance card, with this refined and subtle wine, but also with an assertive personality.
-Notes of ripe cherries and a touch of caramelized wood combine with tannins that blend perfectly into the whole."
+"Once again in 2006, Les Pallières plays the elegance card with this refined and subtle wine, which also has a strong personality.
+Notes of ripe cherries and a touch of caramelized wood combine with tannins that are perfectly integrated into the whole."
 (Le Grand Guide des Vins de France 2010 - Bettane & Desseauve)

-Buy your Les Pallières wines at the best price on private sale!
+Buy Les Pallières wines at the best price in our private sale!

 Mouth